logo Repsol

 It is also worth knowing that there are different types of assertive communication.
 In this regard, we are talking about assertive communication:

-Importance of assertive communication
+The 4 types of assertive communication

 The importance of using this style of communication in organizations goes beyond its ability to improve the interpersonal relationships of the team.
 The different types of assertive communication increase trust and mutual respect, while allowing better handling of criticism, turning potential conflicts into opportunities for growth and improvement.
 But let's take it one step at a time.